LouisKottmann/zygospore.el/README.md

 ## Installation

-Install from MELPA: `M-x package-install RET zygospore-mode RET`
+Install from MELPA: `M-x package-install RET zygospore RET`

-Test it out with `M-x zygospore-toggle-delete-other-windows RET`
+Test it out with `M-x zygospore-toggle-delete-other-windows RET` (twice, on a frame with multiple windows)

 To make it permanent, add this line to your `init.el`:
 `(global-set-key (kbd "C-x 1") 'zygospore-toggle-delete-other-windows)`